-The article continues as follows.
+The chapter continues as follows.
 The next section provides context for such a system and helps motivates their utility.
 Additionally, it introduces terminology and possible competing solutions.
-Section~\ref{overview} describes the challenges in applying DigID to Transport for London (TfL) and suggests possible extensions to address these shortcomings.
+Section~\ref{overview} describes the challenges in applying our proposed solution to Transport for London (TfL) and suggests possible extensions to address the limitations.
 Section~\ref{implementation} details the design specific choices in the implementation.
-Next, the Section~\ref{results} outlines the testing approach and results.
-Finally Sections~\ref{conclusion} and \ref{evaluation}, draw conclusions and evaluate the study, respectively.
+Section~\ref{results} describes the testing approach, Section~\ref{analysis} discusses the results, and Section~\ref{conclusion} offers an analysis, with a view toward future work.